Edit

 • user.city -eq "Lagos"

-Minimize use of CONTAINS
+Minimize use of the -contains operator

-Use fewer OR operators
+Use fewer -or operators

 (user.department -eq "Accounts" -and user.city -eq "Lagos") -or